byu-cs324/byu-cs324/06-lab-shell-signals/README.md

 ## Reference Tiny Shell

+This section walks through the reference shell behavior, so you know what you will be implementing.
 Run the reference shell by running the following from your terminal:

 ```bash
 ./tshref